 VEB Leuchtenbau Desk Lamp

-Materials: Light yellow painted iron round base.
+Materials: Light yellow painted iron curved round base.
 Iron counterweight inside the base.
 Conical black plastic tube.
 Curved chrome rod.
-Light yellow painted aluminium lampshade with two rectangular perforations.
+Light yellow painted aluminium half round lampshade with two rectangular slots.
 Curved chrome rod.
 Some metal parts.
-Bakelite socket.
+Bakelite E27 socket.

 Height: 60 cm / 23.62”